Songs Beneath the Lanterns: Cultural Memory and Urban Life at Nanjing’s Confucius Temple

 During the Ming and Qing dynasties, some Qinhuai singing girls were respected participants in literary circles, engaging in poetic exchanges with scholars and leaving records in historical texts.

-beauty is not always designed to dominate space, but to coexist with it.
+This form of expression reveals an important aspect of traditional Chinese aesthetics: beauty is not always designed to dominate space, but to coexist with it.

 What Qinhuai Teaches Us About Chinese Culture

-It often values subtlety over display,
+It often values subtlety over display

-and human relationships over monumental gestures.
+Human relationships over monumental gestures

 Nanjing: A City to Be Slowly Understood